 Pig face (Carpobrotus Glaucescens) is my favorite Tasmanian flower (by appearance–wattles are my favorite by scent).
-It never ceases to amaze me how this succulent can survive in even the sandiest and rockiest of soils.
+It never ceases to amaze me how this succulent can survive in the most inhospitable of soils.

-Toward the beginning of November they explode in bloom here in Tasmania.
+Toward the beginning of November pig face flowers explode in bloom here in Tasmania.
 Truly, not even King Solomon was clothed as beautifully as some of the beaches and rocky outcroppings pig face is found upon.
 It’s a shame that this beautiful flower was given such an unfortunate name (evidently because the flower is supposed to look like a pig’s face).

-I snapped this detail shot near my house.
-I was on a walk with my little girl, and as she stopped at the beach to throw rocks in the water, I took the opportunity to snap a few photos of the pig face, which was nearing full bloom.
+I snapped this detail shot while I was on a walk with my little girl.
+As she stopped at the beach to throw rocks in the water, I took the opportunity to snap a few photos of the pig face, which was nearing full bloom.

 All year long I look forward to the pig face bloom because it is so beautiful.
-It always reminds me of the Scipture in Matthew 6:25-34 (above).
+It’s one of my favorite times of year.
+It reminds me of the Scipture in Matthew 6:25-34 (above).
 If God so radiantly clothes the very poorest of soils, then why do I ever need to worry about the tiniest details of my life?